wh-alice/mig_visualstudio/vs/test_notintoc/how-to--insert-a-call-in-a-web-performance-test-to-another-web-performance-test.md

 ---
-title: "How to: Insert a Call in a Web Performance Test to Another Web Performance Test" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Insert a Call in a Web Performance Test to Another Web Performance Test | hehe" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"